kubernetes/ingress-nginx/docs/user-guide/annotations.md

 ### Default Backend

 The ingress controller requires a default backend.
-This service is handle the response when the service in the Ingress rule does not have endpoints.
+This service handles the response when the service in the Ingress rule does not have endpoints.
 This is a global configuration for the ingress controller.
 In some cases could be required to return a custom content or format.
 In this scenario we can use the annotation `nginx.ingress.kubernetes.io/default-backend: <svc name>` to specify a custom default backend.

 ### Enable CORS